 The soil mix highlighted here is highly recommended by me for getting new plants going, but when it's time to pot them up, you have other choices.
 It is still perfectly fine to use the same mix of vermiculite and peat moss, but since your plants will now be much tougher, a good all-purpose potting soil should be just fine.
 It's your choice.

 Speed Up Germination with Heat

 Germination time will be cut in half for certain seeds if you apply heat.
-That means less time for soil-born diseases to get at your young plants.
+That means less time for soil-borne diseases to get at your young plants.

 I routinely see pepper and tomato seedlings emerge within a few days when offered the proper humidity and bottom heat.
 It makes such a huge difference that I won't grow without it.

-This is one secret weapon that you must have in your seed starting arsenal.
-I'll admit that the packaging on the heating mats at the nursery look almost playful and seemed like a gimmick.
+Heat is one secret weapon that you must have in your seed-starting arsenal.
+I'll admit that the packaging on the heating mats at the nursery look almost playful and seem like a gimmick.
 After many years of experimenting with bottom heat, I can tell you that this is no joke.
 Heat is huge.

 Keep in mind that not all things benefit from bottom heat, so don't waste your money if you just like to start simple annuals each spring.
 However, you can significantly shorten the time between planting and germination.
 This is especially true for classic vegetables like tomatoes, peppers, and eggplant, as well as some flowers that appreciate it when nights don't get too cool.